I Want to Support Someone

 Source: University of Illinois Women's Resources Center

-When sexual misconduct affects someone you care about, you may feel upset and confused.
+When sex-based misconduct affects someone you care about, you may feel upset and confused.
 At a time when you may want to help most, you might be dealing with a crisis of your own.
-Your support at a time like this can be extremely helpful to a victim of sexual misconduct.
+Your support at a time like this can be extremely helpful to a victim of sex-based misconduct.
 Here are some guidelines to help you through this time:

 Believe.